kingreza/theswiftbook/chapters/structures.md

 # Structures

 Structures and Classes make up the building blocks of your code.
 We are going to start with Structures, their syntax and general purpose.
-Then we will highlight how they are like Classes and then we will at look what makes them different
+Then we will highlight how they are like Classeds and then we will at look what makes them different

 Structures, much like Classes can hold your variables and functions.
 In Swift, defining a new Structure is simple.